why product training is critical to success

 In some instances, this could mean foregoing certain pain points in favor of addressing others.
 Or knowing when to favor price over quality or convenience in lieu of value to secure a sale.

-Luckily, Lucidchart offers a quick, effective, and memorable way for sales reps to visually outline their customer’s unique pain points while precisely conveying the distinct advantages of your product or service.
-Sales leaders can create a simple diagram for new sales reps to use in the field or on the phone—helping ensure a consistent approach to sales across the organization.
+Luckily, Lucidchart offers a quick, effective, and intuitive way for sales reps to visually outline their customer’s unique pain points while precisely conveying the distinct advantages of your product or service.
+Sales leaders can use templates to build out sales processes and dashboards for new sales reps to use in the field or on the phone—helping ensure a consistent approach to sales across the organization.

 New sales reps can also share a view-only version of the diagram to walk prospects through the sales process and different buying scenarios while positioning your product as the best solution.

-Whether your organization deals in luxury consumer goods, lifesaving pharmaceutical solutions, financial investment opportunities, or anything in between, customers look to your sales reps as their best source of product knowledge—regardless if they’re a novice or seasoned veteran.
+Whether your organization deals in luxury consumer goods, lifesaving pharmaceutical solutions, financial investment opportunities, or anything else, customers look to your sales reps as their best source of product knowledge—regardless if they’re a novice or seasoned veteran.

 Product knowledge is more than an essential sales skill.
 For sales reps of all experience levels, it becomes a source of confidence.
 Additionally, being known for having a knowledgeable sales staff will differentiate your organization from the competition and drive continual sales growth.